scalefactory/s3du/README.md

 versions and 19,048 are non-current versions.
 This would mean:

   - 1 API call to `ListBuckets` for bucket discovery
+  - 1 API calls to `GetBucketLocation` for region discovery for `bucket-a`
+  - 1 API calls to `GetBucketLocation` for region discovery for `bucket-b`
   - 10 API calls to `ListObjectsV2` for `bucket-a`
   - 14 API calls to `ListObjectsV2` for `bucket-b`

-for a total of 25 API calls.
+for a total of 27 API calls.

 If we were to run `s3du` against the same account a second time, but ask for the sum of all object versions, we'd get the following:

   - 1 API call to `ListBuckets` for bucket discovery
+  - 1 API calls to `GetBucketLocation` for region discovery for `bucket-a`
+  - 1 API calls to `GetBucketLocation` for region discovery for `bucket-b`
   - 10 API calls to `ListObjectVersions` for `bucket-a`
   - 33 API calls to `ListObjectVersions` for `bucket-b`

-for a total of 44 API calls.
+for a total of 46 API calls.

 A third run of `s3du` against the same account but asking for the sum of non-current object versions would result in the following:

   - 1 API call to `ListBuckets` for bucket discovery
+  - 1 API calls to `GetBucketLocation` for region discovery for `bucket-a`
+  - 1 API calls to `GetBucketLocation` for region discovery for `bucket-b`
   - 1 API calls to `ListObjectVersions` for `bucket-a`
   - 33 API calls to `ListObjectVersions` for `bucket-b`

-for a total of 35 API calls.
+for a total of 37 API calls.

 You will notice that the number of API calls for `bucket-b` are the same across both the "all" and "non-current" object versions requests, this is because any